celestinhermez/starbucks_promotion_optimization/README.md

 The main takeaways:
 * using several statistical tests we determined the promotion had a positive impact on both metrics of interest
-* using a decision tree classifier (build with scikit-learn), we devised a promotional strategy which outperformed Udacity's benchmark both in terms of IRR and NIR
+* using a decision tree classifier (built with scikit-learn), we devised a promotional strategy which outperformed Udacity's benchmark both in terms of IRR and NIR (NOTE: the specific IRR and NIR values obtained by running the notebook may vary slightly because of how the model is built and scoring happens, but this strategy consistently outperforms Udacity's).

-## License
+## Credit

+The data was provided by Udacity as part of their Data Scientist Nanodegree.
+They also provided the initial prompt for the exercise, along with the logo and mathematical definitions for the metrics of interest.